microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 The final set of steps you need to take are enabling and improving webview security.

-Start by updating the webview panel configuration option you left empty earlier in the `render` method so that JavaScript is enabled in the webview.
+Start by updating the webview panel configuration option you left empty earlier in the `render` method so that JavaScript is enabled in the webview and resource loading is restricted to the `out` directory.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts